kammitama5/kammitama5.github.io/_posts/2017-6-7-Wednesday-June-7th.md

   However, I'd like to dig into my [Algorithms](https://www.coursera.org/learn/algorithms-divide-conquer) coursework.
   I'll probably write mine in Python.

-- Finish up Firebase homework by Liz this evening.
+- Finish up Firebase homework by Liz this evening (done!).

 ## Update
 - Officially one of nine chosen for July "Coding for Product" workshop.